Havel4444/Backup/b_obsidian/HOW MUCH.md

 # CATIDADES

-## CUANTOS Y CUANTAS
+## CUANTO Y CUANTA: SINGULAR

 **Example:**
 1. ¿Cuanta agua hay en la pisina?
-	q.
-How much water is there  in the pool?
+	q. how much water is there in the pool?
 	r.
-There is a lot of water.
+There's a lot of water.

 2. ¿Cuanto dinero hay en la mesa?
 	q.
 How much money is there on the table?
 	r.
-There´s some money on the the table.
+There's some money.
 **Practice:**
 1. ¿Cuanto azucar hay en la taza?
 	q.
-How much sugar is there in the
+How much sugar is there in the cup?

 2. ¿Cuanta leche hay en la jara?
 	q.
+How much milk is there in the jug?

-3. ¿Cuanto queso hay en el sanduche? q.
+3. ¿Cuanto queso hay en el sanduche?
+	q.
+How much cheese is there in the sandwich

-4. ¿Cuanta sopa hay en el plato? q.
+4. ¿Cuanta sopa hay en el plato?
+	q.
+How much soup is there on the plate?